Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Optimisation models

 Even though no legal requirement is considered concerning individual self-consumption, one forces the actors of a self-consumption loop to satisfy their consumption needs before exchanging energy with other actors or with the grid.
 To force the energy that is produced by an actor to be consumed by the same actor prosumers' production and consumption are expressed as net production and consumption, assuming that $e_{ii}$ are fixed either to $P_i$ if $P_i<C_i$ (net consumer) or to $C_i$ if $P_i>C_i$ (net producer).
 Individual self-consumption constraints are not related to whether or not an actor is a member of a collective self-consumption loop as even an excluded actor should consume a part of the energy they produce.

 \paragraph{Collective self-consumption constraints}

 The interest of participating in collective self-consumption is to favour locally produced electricity instead of grid exchanges.
 Each net producer must then exchange electricity with other loop members when the loop is globally in need of electricity.
 Similarly, net consumers must favour electricity produced inside the loop instead of electricity from the grid.
 In Model~\eqref{model:compact}, these constraints are expressed through Equations~\eqref{eq:sl-csc1} to \eqref{eq:sl-csc5} and equivalence \eqref{eq:sl-csc6}.
+To express these constraints, we introduce auxiliary variables $y_i^{st}$ and $z^{st}$, taking into account the loop priority over the grid only when the actor is part of the loop.

 \paragraph{Limiting energy circulation through actors}